Union County, South Carolina: Modern times

 The post-war years saw the introduction of new industries to the county, such as Torrington and Sonoco.
 Despite this, the county's economy remained 94 percent textile-related in 1970.
-In 1955, the U.S. 176 bypass (Duncan Bypass) was constructed, along with other road improvements that followed in later years.
+In 1955, the U.S. Route 176 bypass (Duncan Bypass) was constructed, along with other road improvements that followed in later years.
 The Bypass became the center for much of Union's new business, including shopping centers and restaurants.
-In 1984, work on a four-lane connector to Spartanburg began which would become the Furman Fendley Highway (U.S. 176).
+In 1984, work on a four-lane connector to Spartanburg began which would become the Furman Fendley Highway (US 176).

 Beginning in the 1980s, many of Union County's textile industries began closing and moving to other countries.
 The final departure of the textile industry was complete by the 1990s and this left a hole in the county's economy and cultural identity.
 In recent years, new specialty industries have taken the place of agriculture and textiles; two things that characterized the early history of Union County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 515.44 sqmi, of which 513.59 sqmi is land and 1.85 sqmi (0.4%) is water.
+According to the U.S. Census Bureau, the county has a total area of 515.44 sqmi, of which 513.59 sqmi is land and 1.85 sqmi (0.36%) is water.